Veterans Connect Resource Fair | VA Dayton health care | Veterans Affairs

 For additional assistance or questions regarding accessibility, please contact MyVADayton@va.gov or call/text (937) 972–1056

-Honoring Those Who Served, Veterans and Former Military: Warren and Butler County areas
+Honoring Those Who Served, Veterans and Former Military: Wayne County and surrounding areas

 Because you earned them!
 You deserve them!
 Benefits are waiting for you!